addisonfischer/terimnal-calendar/README.md

 Please steal the code, improve it, ridicule it, etc- I'm sure there are thousands of these already in existance.

-I may add some args later one, idk, we will see.
+I may add some args later on, idk, we will see.

 ## Enjoy